 I realized during an uber conversation today that average people (and probably many legislators) don't grasp the fine line between an intrinsic cryptocurrency and a token.

 Bitcoin, an intrinsic coin, derives value from its cryptographic uniqueness within a crypto platform.
-It has no value relationship to the physical world, unless you count "mining energy expended" like the Bitcoin promoters do.
+It has no relationship within the physical world, unless you count "mining energy expended" like the Bitcoin promoters do.
 But as I see it, that energy is gone.

-A token is a symbolic representation of a physical asset, like the deed to a house.
-My paper started with gold assets but I generalized it for other commodities like oil, cattle, even real estate.
+A token is a digital representation of an underlying asset, like the deed to a house.
+My paper started with gold assets but I generalized it for other commodities like oil, cattle, real estate or even as a facade for bitcoin.
 The token itself has no value.
-It can be replaced if lost or stolen and the physical asset remains unless someone takes physical possession during the interim of a token change
+It can be replaced if lost or stolen and the underlying asset remains unless someone takes possession during the interim of a token change.

 I've got quite a bit more to say on this in a future entry.